vahidhedayati/jssh/README.md

 jssh 0.11
 =========

 Grails jssh Plugin based on j2ssh library, provides ssh connection with features/facilities to execute remote shell commands.
-Provides connection via websockets as well as ajax/polling.
+Provides connection via websockets as well as ajax/polling.  provides websocket ssh interaction that can be incorporated to an existing grails app running ver 2>+.
+Supports both resource (pre 2.4) /assets (2.4+) based grails sites.
+Plugin will work with tomcat 7.0.54 + (8 as well) running java 1.7 +

 Dependency :